StockSharp/doc/en/topics/Designer_Creating_strategy_from_source_code.md

 }
 ```

-The [OnStarted](xref:StockSharp.Algo.Strategies.Strategy.OnStarted) method is override in order to: 1) when the trading algorithm starts, the moving averages are reinitialized, 2) all graphic elements are added to the chart, 3) subscribe to the event of new trades occurrence, 4) subscribe to the event of new orders occurrence or change of old ones, start receiving new information by the instrument.
+The [Strategy.OnStarted](xref:StockSharp.Algo.Strategies.Strategy.OnStarted) method is override in order to: 1) when the trading algorithm starts, the moving averages are reinitialized, 2) all graphic elements are added to the chart, 3) subscribe to the event of new trades occurrence, 4) subscribe to the event of new orders occurrence or change of old ones, start receiving new information by the instrument.

 ```cs
 protected override void OnStarted()